zcrap/Cypherpass/README.md

 Let's kill passwords.

-Cypherpass is a proof of concept exercise in using public key cryptography for authentication through a browser extension.
+Cypherpass is a public key authenticator browser extension.

-Cypherpass is aimed at lazy users that aren't too worried about authentication security but still want to easily and quickly authenticate while not revealing passwords to third parties.
+Cypherpass is a proof of concept exercise in using public key cryptography for authentication through a browser extension and is aimed at lazy users that aren't too worried about authentication security and desire to bypass passwords.

 ## What Cypherpass **IS NOT**
  * Completely secure.